 - f.
 Patient diagnosed at autopsy - 2.
 Assign code 10 if the patient has a bone marrow transplant and it is unknown if autologous or allogeneic (BMT, NOS) or "mixed chimera transplant (mini-transplant or non- myeloablative transplant).
 These transplants are a mixture of the patient's cells and donor cells. - 3.
 Codes 11 (Bone marrow transplant autologous) and 12 (Bone marrow transplant allogeneic) have priority over code 10 (BMT, NOS) - 4.
 Assign code 12 (allogeneic) for a syngeneic bone marrow transplant (from an identical twin) or for a transplant from any person other than the patient - 5.
-Assign code 20 for - a.
+Assign code 20 for all stem cell transplants - a.
 Allogeneic stem cell transplant - b.
-Peripheral blood stem cell transplant - c.
+Autologous stem cell transplant - c.
+Peripheral blood stem cell transplant - d.
 Umbilical cord stem cell transplant (single or double)